vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/infectious-diseases/infectious-diseases-gu-infection.md

 -   If there is no pyuria, consider an alternative diagnosis, or proximal ureteral obstruction
-    -   Pyuria
-        is common in the presence of a urinary catheter, kidney stones, urostomy, ileal conduit and other invasive devices, and may not indicate infection
+    -   Pyuria is common in the presence of a urinary catheter, kidney stones, urostomy, ileal conduit and other invasive devices, and may not indicate infection

-Management
+## Management

 -   Duration: 7-14 days, depending on antibiotic choice
--   Follow up culture to confirm clearance, especially if outpatient
 -   Tailor therapy once/if cultures are available.
 If no improvement in 48h, consider imaging to rule out complications (e.g., perinephric abscess)